Business leaders urge Scots to vote against independence

 Britain's three main political parties want it to stay in the union, which includes England, Wales and Northern Ireland.

-"This is about business informing the debate," said Keith Cochrane, chief executive of Scotland-based engineering company Weir Group and another organiser of the letter.
+The letter, organized by Keith Cochrane, chief executive of Scotland-based engineering company Weir Group WEIR.L, said that with Scotland part of the United Kingdom, businesses have a strong platform for investing in jobs and industry.

+"This is about business informing the debate," Cochrane told the BBC on Wednesday.

 "What we are seeking to do is highlight the concerns of real businesses, business with tens of thousands of employees, businesses representing all facets of Scottish business life to ensure those concerns can be taken on board by the voters,"